Coming Soon 👀 At the beginning of April, you’ll be

 I think teen age angst begins long before the teen years actually set in.

-kleanerz about 6 years ago
+kleanerz over 6 years ago

 Glad I’m not the only one who noticed the family was practically out the door before Michael was asked if he wanted to join them.